JetBrains/resharper-devguide/Platform/Zones/Usage.md

 The above example declares a zone with no dependencies - all components that belong to this zone can be instantiated without requiring any other zone to be active.

 Dependencies can be defined either by inheritance or by implementing the `IRequire<TZone>` interface.
 The two methods are essentially the same, except inheritance also implies that depending zones are automatically activated.
 This is discussed in more detail in the [Activation](Activation.md) section.
-Generally speaking, unless there is an "is-a" relationship between zones (e.g. "ILanguageCSharpZone" is-a "IPsiLanguageZone") dependencies should be implemented with the `IRequire<TZone>` marker interface.
+Generally speaking, unless there is an "is-a" relationship between zones (e.g. `ILanguageCSharpZone` is-a `IPsiLanguageZone`) dependencies should be implemented with the `IRequire<TZone>` marker interface.
 The two approaches can be mixed, as appropriate.

 If a zone definition is expected to be inherited, it makes sense to implement it as an interface.
 In this way, the inheriting zone definition has the ability to inherit from multiple zones.
 If the base zone definition is a class, the inheriting zone definition can only inherit a single zone.